Identity verification service: Application

 Industries that use identity verification services include financial services, digital businesses, travel and leisure, sharing economy businesses, telecom, FinTech, gaming and entertainment.

 Identity verification services exist both online and in-person to verify identities.
 These services are used in the financial service industry, e-commerce platforms, social networking sites, Internet forums, dating sites, and wikis to curb sockpuppetry, underage signups, spamming and illegal activities like harassment, Identity fraud, and money laundering.
 For example, in banking, identity verification may be required in order to open a bank account.

 There is an increasing call for regulation with the rise in popularity of cryptocurrency exchanges.
-In December 2020 the U.S. government's Financial Crimes Enforcement Network (FinCEN) has proposed rules to require banks and money service businesses (“MSBs”) such as cryptocurrency wallets to submit reports, keep records, and verify the identity of users who perform transactions with convertible virtual currency.
+In December 2020 the U.S. government's Financial Crimes Enforcement Network (FinCEN) proposed rules to require banks and money service businesses (MSBs) such as cryptocurrency wallets to submit reports, keep records, and verify the identity of users who perform transactions with convertible virtual currency.

+Services

+In the United States, ID.me and Login.gov are two providers of identity verification and authentication services for government services.
+GOV.UK Verify was a similar service developed by the British Government Digital Service.